 The Refining Partnership has adopted accounting standards which impose extensive record-keeping requirements in order to designate a derivative financial instrument as a hedge.
 The Refining Partnership holds derivative instruments, such as exchange-traded crude oil futures and certain over-the-counter forward swap agreements, which it believes provide an economic hedge on future transactions, but such instruments are not designated as hedges for GAAP purposes.
-Gains or losses related to the change in fair value and periodic settlements of these derivative instruments are classified as loss on derivatives, net in the Condensed Consolidated Statements of Operations.
+Gains or losses related to the change in fair value and periodic settlements of these derivative instruments are classified as gain (loss) on derivatives, net in the Condensed Consolidated Statements of Operations.
 There are no premiums paid or received at inception of the derivative contracts and upon settlement, there is no cost recovery associated with these contracts.

 The Refining Partnership maintains a margin account to facilitate other commodity derivative activities.
 A portion of this account may include funds available for withdrawal.
 These funds are included in cash and cash equivalents within the Condensed Consolidated Balance Sheets.
 The maintenance margin balance is included within other current assets within the Condensed Consolidated Balance Sheets.
 Dependent upon the position of the open commodity derivatives, the amounts are accounted for as other current assets or other current liabilities within the Condensed Consolidated Balance Sheets.
 From time to time, the Refining Partnership may be required to deposit additional funds into this margin account.
-The fair value of the open commodity positions as of March 31, 2017 was a net loss of \$0.1 million included in other current liabilities.
-For the three months ended March 31, 2017 and 2016, the Refining Partnership recognized a net loss of \$0.1 million and a net loss of \$0.3 million, respectively.
-These recognized gains and losses are recorded in gain (loss) on derivatives, net in the Condensed Consolidated Statements of Operations.
+There were no open commodity positions as of September 30, 2017.
+For both the three months ended September 30, 2017 and 2016, the Refining Partnership recognized a nominal net gain.
+For the nine months ended September 30, 2017 and 2016, the Refining Partnership recognized net losses of \$0.1 million and \$0.4 million, respectively, which are recorded in loss on derivatives, net in the Condensed Consolidated Statements of Operations.